Amar Sin Mentiras

-Amar Sin Mentiras (Love Without Lies) is the seventh studio album and fifth Spanish language album recorded by American singer-songwriter Marc Anthony.
-It was released by Sony Music Latin and Columbia Records en 8 June 2004.
+Amar Sin Mentiras (English: Love Without Lies) is the seventh studio album and fifth Spanish language album recorded by Puerto Rican-American singer-songwriter Marc Anthony.
+It was released by Sony Discos and Columbia Records on June 8, 2004 (see 2004 in music).
 The album was produced by Colombian singer-songwriter Estéfano.
-It is his first pop album in spanish.
+It is his first pop album in Spanish.
 It also features the vocals of Jennifer López.
-It won Grammy Award for Best Latin Pop Album at 47th Annual Grammy Awards on 13 February 2005. "¿Ahora Quién?" reached No. 1 on Hot Latin Tracks in 2004.
+It won Grammy Award for Best Latin Pop Album at 47th Annual Grammy Awards on February 13, 2005.
+The lead single from album's "¿Ahora Quién?" reached No. 1 on Hot Latin Tracks in 2004.